 The First Line Indent Marker determines the left most edge of the bullet character itself.
 If you drag the First Line Indent Marker along the Horizontal Ruler, the bullets associated with the selected text also move accordingly.
-Follow these steps to learn more in Poweroint 2013:
+Follow these steps to learn more in Poweroint 2013 for Windows:

 Figure 1: Bulleted paragraph selected on the slide